8 Rules to Be More Consistent in Life

 how to be consistent | how to be consistent in life | consistent habits

 Life has its ups and downs.
-Even though this roller coaster ride is part of living in this world, everyone is looking for ways to be more consistent.
-With consistency, you will have an easier time maintaining relationships with your family members and friends, meeting your goals, and performing well in school or at work. … Read more
+Although this rollercoaster ride is part of living in this world, everyone is looking for ways to be more consistent.
+With consistency, you will have an easier time maintaining relationships with your family members and friends, meeting your goals, and performing well in school or at work.
+Unfortunately, many … Read more

 The Hawthorne Effect: How Observation Helps You Maintain a Habit Change